-This course emphasizes telephone techniques, appointment control, written communication skills, record management, and insurance form generation and tracking.
-Financial records, with-holding taxes, collection of accounts, and payment of bills is studied.
-Inventory ordering and receipt of supplies is also studied.
+This course emphasizes telephone techniques, appointment control, written communication skills, record management, recall system management and insurance form generation and tracking.
+Financial records, withholding taxes, collection of accounts, and payment of bills is studied.
+Inventory, ordering and receipt of supplies is also studied.
 Exercises that will give hands on experience with computerization of records will be assigned.
 Resume preparation and job interviewing skills are also presented.
 Lecture, three hours per week.
 Prerequisite: Admission to the Dental Assisting Program.